exilonblack/L-CS/TCPL/README.md

   README.md => This file

+  C.pdf => The C Programming Language ebook.

-  Chapter Notes => My notes and reflections for each chapters.
+  CN => My notes and reflections for each chapters.

-  Chapter Exercises => My solutions for each chapters.
+  CE => My solutions for each chapters.

-  Chapter Programs => The programs I wrote based on the book.
+  CP => The programs I wrote based on the book.